DataViziosa/PotterViz/deliverables/milestone2.md

 ### Word Cloud
 <img align="left" width="250" src="images/word_cloud.png"></img>

-Here we'd like to display the most prominent words that occur throughout the collection of Harry Potter books through the use of word clouds.
+We'd like to display the most prominent words that occur throughout the collection of Harry Potter books through the use of word clouds.
 We would have the book covers displayed and whenever we hover (or click) on one, it would interactively update the corresponding word cloud.
 We could also have it updated automatically to pass to the next book after a certain time to see the progression of the world cloud.
 We would also have an option of displaying the word cloud for all the books together.

 ### Additional visualisations
 If we have time, we will try to do more advanced visualisations such as